w3f/Grants-Program/applications/graviton.md

 2. Substrate/Ethereum Bridge - ChainSafe and Centrifuge were awarded a grant in W3F Grants

  - graviton isn't just yet another eth-polka bridge.
-Instead of focusing on multipurpose chain-to-chain bridges we're focusing on network infrastructure, mostly around assets and liquidity of wrapped tokens.
-SuSy protocol is very simple, and it can be implemented on-chain in almost every chain (with smart contracts support).
-Also we can use any existing (or planned) AMM LPs for its insentivisation mechanisms in all integrated chains (including gravity-parachain).
+Instead of building on multipurpose chain-to-chain bridges we're focusing on network infrastructure, mostly around assets and liquidity of wrapped tokens.
+SuSy protocol is very simple, and it can be implemented on-chain in almost any chain (with smart contracts support).
+Also we can use any existing (or planned) AMM LPs for its insentivisation mechanisms in all integrated chains, including gravity-parachain.

 ## Team :busts_in_silhouette: